 To understand the properties of holomorphic or analytic functions.
-To learn Taylor and Laurent series#039 expansion.
+To learn Taylor and Laurent series' expansion.
 To calculate the residue and to learn the engineering applications of complex function theory.

-Review,3times,Definition of complex numbers, complex plane and review of vector analysis.
+Lecture 1-3: Review (Definition of complex numbers, complex plane and review of vector analysis.)

-Basic theory of complex functions,3times,Derivative of complex functions, Cauchy-Riemann equation.
+Lecture 4-12: Basic theory of complex functions (Derivative of complex functions, Cauchy-Riemann equation.
 Concept and properties of holomorphic functions.
-Cauchy#039s integral theorem, Cauchy#039s integral formula, Taylor series and Laurent series.
+Cauchy's integral theorem, Cauchy's integral formula, Taylor series and Laurent series.
 Classification of singularities.
 Residue theorem.
-Various complex functions and their properties.
+Various complex functions and their properties.)

-Application of theory of complex functions,2times,Application of residue theorem to calculate the definite integral.
-Deviation principle and its application.
-Solution of boundary value problems of partial differential equations.
+Lecture 13-14: Application of theory of complex functions (Application of residue theorem to calculate the definite integral.)